crtheisen/lol-mastery-analysis/README.md

 The test_ series of scripts are for running API tests.
 As mentioned before, we initially meant to have a nice unit test suite for exploring the API... ran out of time.
 Sad day.

 - <code>test_controller.py</code> - Basic console control to access the "unit tests" in the <code>tests</code> folder.

+###Future Improvements

+**In the short term:** Our naming scheme organization isn't ideal; moving each of the classes of scripts into their own folders and improving the naming of each file is the next thing to do.
+We could then generate a Python setup script that would run the entire supply chain and deliver the data files to the web deployment folder.

+**Long term:** We'd like to set up a database for storing our datasets.
+Classifying summoner_ID's by league alongside their mastery data and sucking in as much data as possible to a PostgreSQL database would allow us to analyze our metrics across multiple leagues and see how affinity links and the meta distribution changes as you move up and down the ladder.
+What's true for Challenger/Master may not be true in Silver (we're guessing they'll be *very* different).
+Running the backend on a dedicated server and delivering regular updates to the frontend would make a cool live site.

 ##Visualizations